janklab/SLF4M/doc/UserGuide.md

 To use SLF4M in your code:

 * Get the SLF4M `Mcode` directory on your Matlab path
-* Call `logm.initSLF4M` to initialize the library before doing any logging calls
+* Call `logger.initSLF4M` to initialize the library before doing any logging calls
-* Add calls to the `logm` functions in your code
+* Add calls to the `logger` functions in your code

 # API